cncf/wg-serverless/workflow/spec/spec.md

 If the relay state already receives a data input from the previous transition state, the inject data will be merged with its data input.

-You can also use the filter property to further relay the set-up data input and pass only what you need as data output of the state.
+As previously mentioned, the state data filter can be used to only pass what is needed as data output of the state.
 Let's say we have:

 <table>
 <tr>